oscar-system/Oscar.jl/docs/src/Rings/integer.md

 The `Int` type is for machine integers which are highly efficient, but can only represent integers up to a certain size, and most basic arithmetic operations are performed unchecked, that is, they can [silently overflow](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Overflow-behavior).
 The
-`Int` type is the type of literal input such at `12`, and should be used for loop control flow, array indices, and other situations where the overflow can be provably avoided.
+`Int` type is the type of literal input such as `12`, and should be used for loop control flow, array indices, and other situations where the overflow can be provably avoided.